What is the Cost-Plus Contract?

 - A contractor has sufficient funds to execute the contract as the contract cost will not be immediately paid to the contractor; he will have to pay for the expense at first.
 Therefore, adequate financing arrangements should be there with the contractor.

-- A team should be there to make sure that proper accounting, budgeting, audit, and other records are maintained for the contract under consideration.
+- A team should be there to make sure that proper accounting, budgetingBudgetingBudgeting is a method used by businesses to make precise projections of revenues and expenditure for a future specific period of time while taking into account various internal and external factors prevailing at that time., audit, and other records are maintained for the contract under consideration.

 Advantages of Cost-Plus Contract